Clay and Wellbeing: a Therapeutic Journey

 Please purchase before the course begins:

 • 1x 10-15kg bag of clay.
 For instance, Walkers Ceramics ‘School earthenware/Stoneware clay.
 But any clay suitable for hand building will be fine.
-No air dry clay please.
+No air-dry clay please.

-For information or assistance please call Carmen on 03 9876 5199 or email c.kwong@steinerseminar.edu.au .
+For information or assistance please call 03 9876 5199 or email office@steinerseminar.edu.au .